LLM Reference

 When should I pick Aquila 2 7B over Llama 3.3 Nemotron Super 49B v1?

-Llama 3.3 Nemotron Super 49B v1 is safer overall; choose Aquila 2 7B when provider fit matters.
-If your workload also depends on provider fit, start with Aquila 2 7B; if it depends on provider fit, run the same evaluation with Llama 3.3 Nemotron Super 49B v1.
+Llama 3.3 Nemotron Super 49B v1 fits 64x more tokens; pick it for long-context work and Aquila 2 7B for tighter calls.
+If your workload also depends on provider fit, start with Aquila 2 7B; if it depends on long-context analysis, run the same evaluation with Llama 3.3 Nemotron Super 49B v1.

 Continue comparing